lxhillwind/vim-fuzzy/README.md

-- When `bfs` or `find` is available, and variable `g:fuzzy#cwdfiles#vim_func` is set to `0`, then the executable is used for `PickCwdFiles`; otherwise Vim's readdir() is used (it may be slower or faster depending on OS / hardware, but the performance should be acceptable.
+- When `bfs` or `find` is available, and variable `g:fuzzy#cwdfiles#vim_func` is set to `0`, then the executable is used for `PickCwdFiles`; otherwise Vim's readdir() is used (it is slower to count files than `find`, but the fuzzy functionality may be faster.
 So it is the default.)

 ## builtin functionality (exposed as mappings)
 <!-- update this section with vim: